colossalpen12/Dictionary-QuanQuyTruong/README.md

 I added running configurations in DictionaryApplication.java, so if you have any problems compiling the project, add these into running configuration.

 Things that left:
-Volume, Text-to-Speech, Add-Remove word from Database.
+Volume, Add-Remove word from Database.

 Link for the whole Intellij Project: